Appointments with the Veterinary Doctor

 Vomiting or diarrhea:

 It is extremely common for pets to vomit or have diarrhea on occasion.
 If either is noticed, it should be observed for contents and frequency.
 The most common cause is eating something unusual such as something rotten outside or rich table scraps, causing an upset stomach or intestines.
 Pets with vomiting or diarrhea should be fasted from food (and still given water) for 12-24 hours.
 In many cases fasting resolves the issue.
-However, call the vet if you notice
+However, call the vet if you notice an increase in diarrhea or vomiting, blood in stools or vomit, extreme lethargy, lack of interest in food after the fasting, unable to keep water down.

 Such as a fall, being hit by a car, etc. We advise you call us and have your pet examined in any case of trauma.
 The greater the impact, the greater the danger could be to your pet.
 For your pet’s health and your peace of mind, have your pet looked at even if there appears to be no damage from an accident.